conduitl/csv_lesson/README.md

 # Spreadsheet Automation with Node File System
 #### A guide for those interested in learning a little code to speed up their workflow
+We have put together a JavaScript programming lesson that shows you how to automate your spreadsheets.

+The lesson focuses on problem solving and solution design, rather than language syntax and code.
+The lessons demonstrate how to write an application that processes spreadsheets, helping you quickly organize information that could save you hundreds of hours of manual copying and pasting.

 1. [Reading a csv](#l1)
 2. [Copying a file](#l2)